d4l3k/cs540-project/paper.md

 Another area for future exploration may be to do more feature engineering.
-We explored iteration count as a feature, but other things such as passing in the previously outputted value into the model may also improve results.
+We explored iteration count as a feature, but other things such as passing in the previously outputted value or previous parameters into the model may also improve results.

 \newpage